rxnnct/JobsMonitor/README.md

 This project contains two services:
 * Web application that displays vacancies statistics with various filters.
-* Grabber for collecting information about vacancies from open sources.
+* Grabber for collecting information about vacancies from open sources via proxies.